azmifitra/azmifitra/README.md

 </p>

 <p align="center">
-  I'm currently working as Frontend Developer at Andalin Company which is located in Jakarta
+A highly motivated person and always want to develop my skills and expertise, especially in coding.
+Always willing to learn new things and challenge myself with the aim of becoming a successful person.
+Currently working as Frontend Developer at Andalin Company which is located in Jakarta
   <br>
-  Have a good understanding with several frameworks and libraries frontend such as React JS, Vue JS, and React Native.
-Also, have experience in database management systems such as postgreSQL (SQL) and mongoDB (NoSQL).
 </p>